Lumbar spine surgery is a broad term used for any type of surgery in the lumbar spine or the lower back.

 Posterior Lumbar Interbody Fusion

-After removal of the disc through posterior approach, a bone graft is directly inserted into the disc space.
+After removal of the disc through the posterior approach, a bone graft is directly inserted into the disc space.

 Anterior Lumbar Interbody Fusion

 Anterior lumbar interbody fusion is similar to posterior lumbar interbody fusion except that approach is anterior.

 It is a quite popular procedure for lumbar degenerative disk disease, spondylolisthesis, degenerative adult scoliosis, spinal stenosis, and recurrent disk herniation.